vigneshc1202/Caduceus/README.md

 # Caduceus - A Health Checkup App
 Introducing Caduceus: Your Health, Your Way
 ## Announcement!
-The source code and APK will be released online shortly.
+The APK will be released online shortly.

 ## *Top features*